-Our homes are one bedroom flats or bungalows.
-They are self-contained with their own front door, bathroom and fitted kitchen.
-Flats may have a shared entrance as well.
+Our sheltered homes are provided as one bedroom flats or bungalows.
+They are self-contained, with their own front door, bathroom and fitted kitchen.
+Flats usually have a shared entrance as well.

-The homes can be kept as private as the tenant wishes.
-Some sheltered housing includes a meeting room space where people can meet and take part in activities together, providing companionship and social contact with people who have similar interests.
+Sheltered homes can be kept as private as the tenant wishes.
+Some sheltered housing schemes include a meeting room space, where people can meet and take part in activities together, providing companionship and social contact with people who have similar interests.

-Safety and reassurance is provided through a 24 hour emergency call centre link via the lifeline equipment installed in the property.
-Tenancy Sustainment staff are also able to provide advice and referral to specialist help and support as needed.
+Safety and reassurance is provided through a 24 hour emergency call centre link, via the Deane Helpline lifeline and pendant equipment installed in the property.
+Sheltered Housing staff are also able to provide advice and referral to specialist help and support, as needed.

 You can find out more from Homefinder Somerset.